Shreeraj1746/we-upload/README.md

    - Initial superuser is created automatically
    - Login endpoint returns valid JWT tokens

+3. **MinIO S3 Integration**: Fixed the integration with local MinIO for file storage:
+   - Added proper endpoint URL configuration in the S3 client
+   - Set path-style addressing for MinIO compatibility
+   - Implemented debug mode detection for local development
+   - Fixed hostname resolution for presigned URLs (replacing 'minio:9000' with 'localhost:9000')

+4. **UUID Type Handling**: Fixed database type mismatches between UUID and string types:
+   - Ensured consistent type conversion before database operations
+   - Added support for both UUID and string ID parameters
+   - Fixed the "operator does not exist: character varying = uuid" error when listing files
+   - Fixed file download functionality that was affected by the same issue

 ### Testing API Endpoints

 Now you can test the complete application functionality: